Channel Phase Processing in Wireless Networks for Human Activity Recognition: Proposed method for phase processing

 According to this methodology, the phase of any subcarrier in which the difference with the previous one exceeds $d_s$ will be modified.
 Based on the Gaussian assumption, approximately 30\% of the subcarriers of each symbol are modified, including outliers generated by the SG filtering and actual smoothed values.
 Therefore, this methodology is not only intended to correct the outliers due to temporal filtering.
 It also tries to take advantage of this correction to modify the statistical distribution of the symbol, making it more characteristic for each activity by means of the $d_s$ value.
 The main ideas behind this method are: \begin{itemize} \item[--] The time evolution of the phase for each subcarrier can reveal information related to the channel variations of each activity.
 Therefore, those subcarriers that suffer phase gaps after time filtering are also characteristics of the time evolution of the whole CSI phase matrix, as shown in Fig. \ref{fig:k_index}.
-One can observe that some phase differences can be sensitive to the channel changes related to the activity in the room, while others behave steady. \item[--]The corrected phases after the LRR method in each CSI symbol also contain relevant information related to the channel variations of each activity.
-Part of this information is present in its statistical variables, such as those referred to \eqref{ds}, \eqref{mu} and \eqref{sigma}.
-The gaps generated as a result of the temporal filtering can corrupt this valuable information for HAR and, therefore, these gaps are reduced through the proposed adjustment in \eqref{phifinal}. \end{itemize} With this in mind, the $d_s$ value incorporates information related to each activity into the CSI phase matrix, as is depicted in Fig. \ref{fig:ds}, generating a characteristic modal number ($d_s$) for each symbol and applying it in time domain via time characteristic subcarriers $k$, on which condition $|\widecheck{\phi}_{s,k}-{\widecheck{\phi}}_{s,k-1}| > d_s$ is satisfied.
-With this phase correction method, the jumps are not completely eliminated, but their value is reduced and uniformed to the $d_s$ value.
-So the information is preserved while distortion is reduced.
-In short, new information is added to each OFDM symbol using the new variable $d_s$: how many times it is repeated, between which subcarriers, and what its magnitude is.
-All this is intended to help the prediction algorithms to classify correctly.
-The benefits of this processing are confirmed by the good results obtained, as seen in section \ref{sec:results}.
+One can observe that some phase differences can be sensitive to the channel changes related to the activity in the room, while others behave steady. \item[--]The corrected phases after the LRT method in each CSI symbol also contain relevant information related to the channel variations of each activity.
+Part of this information is present in its statistical variables, such as those referred to Eq.\eqref{ds}, Eq.\eqref{mu} and Eq.\eqref{sigma}.
+The gaps generated as a result of the temporal filtering can corrupt this valuable information for HAR and, therefore, these gaps are reduced through the proposed adjustment in Eq.\eqref{phifinal}. \end{itemize}